ImranParthib/StackBridge/README.md

 - **Vite**: For a fast and efficient development environment.
 - **Tailwind CSS**: For styling and responsiveness.
 - **JavaScript (ES6+)**: Core language for development.

+## Note

+This design was inspired by Gallant Digital.
+While efforts were made to ensure originality, some elements may resemble the referenced website.
+Future updates will focus on enhancing the interface to ensure more originality.

+## Future Update

+**logo** will be improved
+**originality** will be ensured
+**Routes** Will be Completed all routes

 ## License